Professor Henry Rothstein

-Dr Henry Rothstein is a Reader in Risk and Regulation and is Deputy Director of the King's Centre for Risk Management.
+Dr Henry Rothstein is a Professor of Risk and Regulation and is Deputy Director of the King's Centre for Risk Management.

-He has a BSc in natural science from Bristol University, and an MSc and DPhil in Science and Technology Policy Studies, from the Science Policy Research Unit, Sussex University.
-Before coming to King’s in 2006, he held a series of ESRC Research Fellowships at Brunel University and the Economic and Social Research Council (ESRC) Centre for Analysis of Risk and Regulation at the London School of Economics.
+He has a BSc in natural science from Bristol University and an MSc and DPhil in Science and Technology Policy Studies from the Science Policy Research Unit, Sussex University.
+Before coming to King’s in 2006, he held a series of Economic and Social Research Council (ESRC) Research Fellowships at Brunel University and the ESRC Centre for Analysis of Risk and Regulation at the London School of Economics.

 - International and sectoral comparative analysis of risk regulation and governance